Estapearl/Telecom-SQL-Customer-Segmentation./README.md

 - **Upselling and cross-selling strategies:** Found opportunities to offer premium plans or value-added services (like tech support) to under-served groups, boosting both revenue and customer satisfaction.

-The SQL queries used to inspect and clean the data for this analysis can be found here [[link](https://github.com/Estapearl/Telecom-SQL-Customer-Segmentation./blob/main/Nexas_EDA_data_transformation.sql)].
+- The SQL queries used to inspect and clean the data for this analysis can be found here [Nexas_EDA_data_transformation.sql](./Nexas_EDA_data_transformation.sql).

-The SQL queries used to inspect and clean the data for this analysis can be found [here](Nexas_EDA_data_transformation.sql).
+- The SQL queries used to analyze revenue, customer segments, and upselling/cross-selling opportunities can be found here [Nexas_Analysis_Queries.sql](./Nexas_Analysis_Queries.sql).

-Targed SQL queries regarding various business questions can be found here [link].

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].